ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 While the testcontainers project has packages for a variety of languages, for now we are only providing a Java version.

 ## Container image licensing
-*NOTE* The default container referenced in the `MQContainer` class points at the MQ Advanced for Developers image.
+*NOTE:* The default container referenced in the `MQContainer` class points at the MQ Advanced for Developers image.
 That image has license restrictions, constraining it to internal development and unit testing.
 See [here](https://www.ibm.com/support/customer/csol/terms/?id=L-HYGL-6STWD6&lc=en) for full terms.